The Scotiabank Passport Visa Infinite Business Card is Scotiabank’s premium travel credit card for small business

 Your points won’t expire for as long as you’re a cardholder.
 If you cancel the card, you’ll have 60 days to redeem your Scene+ points before they’re gone.

 The main draw of this card is the fact that it has no foreign transaction fees – indeed, it’s the first small business credit card in Canada to include such a benefit.

-While most other credit cards charge a 2.5% markup on FX transactions, the Scotia Passport Business uses the Visa mid-market rate.
+While most other credit cards charge a 2.5% markup on foreign exchange transactions, the Scotiabank Passport Visa Infinite Business Card uses the Visa mid-market rate.
 This is therefore an excellent card to use when you’re travelling abroad.

-In terms of airport lounge benefits, the Scotia Passport Business comes with a Priority Pass membership with six complimentary lounge visits per year.
+In terms of airport lounge benefits, the Scotiabank Passport Visa Infinite Business Card comes with a Priority Pass membership with six complimentary lounge visits per year.

 You’ll also get an Avis Preferred Plus membership, as well as access to dedicated Visa Infinite perks like a concierge service, dining experiences, and hotel stays.

-The Scotiabank Passport Visa Infinite Business comes with fairly strong insurance benefits.
+The Scotiabank Passport Visa Infinite Business Card comes with fairly strong insurance benefits.
 Coverage includes:

 Emergency medical insurance of up to $1 million for you, your spouse, and dependent children on unexpected medical illness or injury when travelling out-of-province for up to 25 days (10 days if aged 65 or older)